ScaDS/BIDS-training-2024/intro.md

 > This web page is under heavy construction.
 > Come back later for the full content.

+## General info
-Date: May 13th-15th 2024
+* Date: May 13th-15th 2024
-Place: ScaDS.AI / Uni Leipzig
+* Place: ScaDS.AI / Uni Leipzig
-Target audience: Life scientists with interest in learning Bio-image Analysis and Data Science using Python.
+* Target audience: Life scientists with interest in learning Bio-image Analysis and Data Science using Python.
 No prior programming experience required.
-Registration: Opening soon
+* Registration: Opening soon

-This course focuses on bio-image analysis with a focus on fluorescence microscopy.
+This course focuses on bio-image analysis and data science with a focus on fluorescence microscopy imaging data and downstream analysis.
 Our training includes these python libraries:
 * [aicsimageio](https://github.com/AllenCellModeling/aicsimageio)
 * [apoc](https://github.com/haesleinhuepf/apoc)
 * [hdbscan](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html)